Club Sports Hall of Fame to enshrine 7th class April 10

 Scheren returned to Liberty in 2016, when he was hired by Senior Vice President for Spiritual Development David Nasser to join his twin brother, Kyle ('09), on the Office of Spiritual Development (OSD) staff.
 He is also part owner at the company, OrcaVue, makers of the first 360-degree video booth platform that sets up at major events across the United States and around the world.

-Frackleton, a USA Triathlon Level 1-certified coach and manager and personal trainer at Snap Fitness in Lynchburg, also competed in the sport.
+Frackleton is a USA Triathlon Level 1-certified coach who now works as a chronic care coach at the University of Virginia, and still trains and competes in the sport herself.
 She traveled with two of her top recruits — Flames team members Parker Spencer, her eventual successor, and Joseph Anderson — to Auckland, New Zealand, to compete in the World Age Group Triathlon Championships in October 2012.

-She guided the Flames to a 29th-place finish out of close to 120 college and universities represented at the 2013 USA Triathlon Collegiate National Championships in Tempe, Ariz.
+As a coach, she guided the Flames to a 19th-place finish out of close to 120 college and universities represented at the 2012 USA Triathlon Collegiate National Championships before placing 29th out of 121 teams in 2013 in Tempe, Ariz.